Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 # Microsoft.FeatureManagement.AspNetCore
 [Source code ][source_code_web] | [Package (NuGet)][package_web] | [Samples][samples_web] | [Product documentation][docs]

+## 2.5.0 - April 4, 2022

+### Enhancements

+* Updated `FeatureGateAttribute` to support Razor pages.
+This attribute can be placed on Razor page handlers to control access to the page based on whether a feature flag is on or off. [#166](https://github.com/microsoft/FeatureManagement-Dotnet/pull/166)

+### Bug fix

+* Fixed an issue in `PercentageFilter` where a feature may occasionally be considered as on even when the filter is set to 0 percent. [#156](https://github.com/microsoft/FeatureManagement-Dotnet/pull/156)

 ## 2.4.0 - September 24, 2021

 ### Enhancements